Motivic cohomology of the Nisnevich classifying space of even Clifford groups: Introduction

-Moreover, we point out that computing the motivic cohomology of Nisnevich classifying spaces also helps in obtaining information about the structure of the Chow ring of the \'etale classifying space $B_{\acute et}G$ (see \cite{To}), which is known to be particularly challenging to fully grasp.
-For example, in our case, it is possible to compute the subring generated by Chern classes of the Chow ring mod 2 of $B_{\acute et}\Gamma^+_n$, modulo nilpotents.
-We conclude by mentioning that understanding more about the Chow ring of $B_{\acute et}\Gamma^+_n$ is an essential step in computing the exponent indexes of spin grassmannians as noticed by Karpenko in \cite[Footnote on page 6]{K}.
+We conclude by pointing out that understanding the motivic cohomology of Nisnevich classifying spaces also helps in obtaining information about the structure of the Chow ring of \'etale classifying spaces $B_{\acute et}G$ (see \cite{To}), which is an interesting object of study that is particularly challenging to fully grasp.
+For example, the Chow ring of $B_{\acute et}\Gamma^+_n$ has been recently investigated by Karpenko in \cite{K} where he proves a conjecture that allows him, as a consequence, to compute the exponent indexes of spin grassmannians.
+In our case, we will show how to apply Theorem \ref{intro} to compute the subring generated by Chern classes of the Chow ring mod 2 of $B_{\acute et}\Gamma^+_n$, modulo nilpotents, sheding new light on its complicated structure. \\

 \textbf{Outline.} In Section 2, we report notations and preliminary results that we will use in this paper.
 In particular, we recall the Thom isomorphism in the triangulated category of motives over a simplicial base, which provides Gysin long exact sequences in motivic cohomology.
 Besides, we recall definitions and properties of classifying spaces in motivic homotopy theory, as well as the computation of the mod 2 motivic cohomology of $BO_n$, $BSO_n$ and $BSpin_n$.
 In Section 3, we investigate regular sequences in $H(BSO_n)$ constructed starting from $u_3$ by acting with specific Steenrod operations.
 Finally, in Section 4, we exploit the Gysin sequence relating $B\Gamma^+_n$ and $BSpin_n$, and the regular sequences studied before, in order to fully compute the mod 2 motivic cohomology of $B\Gamma^+_n$.
-After that, we also obtain a complete description of the reduced Chern subring of the Chow ring mod 2 of $B_{\acute et}\Gamma^+_n$.
+After that, we also obtain a complete description of the reduced Chern subring of the Chow ring mod 2 of $B_{\acute et}\Gamma^+_n$.\\

 \textbf{Acknowledgements.} I wish to sincerely thank Nikita Karpenko for encouraging me to write this paper.
+I am also grateful to the referee for very helpful comments.